ItsSpres/ItsSpres/README.md

 **IT Professional | Linux & Infrastructure | Dual B.S.
 CIS & Business Analysis**

-I build and operate production-grade infrastructure at home and maintain complex systems professionally.
-Currently working as a Machinist and Acting Shift Lead at Disneyland Resort while pursuing IT roles focused on systems administration, technical support, and infrastructure operations.
+I build and operate production-grade infrastructure at home and bring 4.5 years of hands-on experience maintaining complex systems in a mission-critical production environment at Disneyland Resort.
+Currently pursuing IT roles focused on technical support, systems administration, and infrastructure operations.

 ---